goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

 interactions are defined right there.

-Furthermore, ZCML is well documented at many places, including the Zope 3 API documentation tool at http://localhost:8080/++apidoc++/.
+Furthermore, ZCML is well documented at many places, including the BlueBream API documentation tool at http://localhost:8080/++apidoc++/.
 Here is a short list of the most important namespaces:

-- zope - This is the most generic and fundamental namespace of all, since it allows you to register all basic components with the component architecture.
+- ``zope`` - This is the most generic and fundamental namespace of all, since it allows you to register all basic components with the component architecture.

-- browser - This namespace contains all of the directives that deal with HTML output, including managing skins and layer, declare new views (pages) and resources as well as setup auto-generated forms.
+- ``browser`` - This namespace contains all of the directives that deal with HTML output, including managing skins and layer, declare new views (pages) and resources as well as setup auto-generated forms.

-- meta - As discussed above, you can use this namespace to extend available directives.
+- ``meta`` - As discussed above, you can use this namespace to extend available directives.

-- xmlrpc - This is the equivalent to browser, except that allows one to specify methods of components that should be available via XML-RPC.
+- ``xmlrpc`` - This is the equivalent to browser, except that allows one to specify methods of components that should be available via XML-RPC.

-- i18n - This namespace contains all internationalization- and
+- ``i18n`` - This namespace contains all internationalization- and
   localization-specific configuration.
 Using registerTranslations you can register new message catalogs with a translation domain.

-- help - Using the register directive, you can register new help pages with the help system.
+- ``help`` - Using the register directive, you can register new help pages with the help system.
 This will give you context-sensitive help for the ZMI screens of your products.

-- mail - Using the directives of this namespace you can setup mailing components that your application can use to
+- ``mail`` - Using the directives of this namespace you can setup mailing components that your application can use to

 .. raw:: html